Aschonn/Currency-Converter/README.md

+# Currency Converter
+Currecny Converter is a React App that incorporates the use of exchangerate-api (https://www.exchangerate-api.com/) to gather different exchange rates.

+## Bootstrap
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+## Getting Started

+### `npm install`

+We need to install needed dependencies.

 ### `npm start`